daveelliott96/whats-for-dinner/README.md

 6. Copy your `.env.example` file to `.env` and run `php artisan key:generate`

 You should now be able to go to `http://whatsfordinner.test`

+## Setting up the database

+In your VM, run `php artisan migrate` to generate the database tables.